sweattep/ancient_quotes/README.md

 >We will not exchange our oath for a price, even if he should be a near relative

+>he gives in exchange for his life, and he escapes

 >Or what payment shall a man give to regain his soul again

 >For the soul is more important than food, and the body than clothing